 Awesome Abraham, often tells men a key is not the “Christian” response; “Ya.
 Ya.
 I know all that already”.
 It is three words of a deep heart; “I don’t know”.
 Kenos does not leave you forlorn to in self-pity.
 It leads you the Door of a new “place”(Jn.14:2).
 He is a King with a castle of innumerable rooms to choose from; “How can I exemplify the rich humble and loving character of revelation of the Character of Christ”.
 There is no law only grace.

 Jesus exposed the evil in all of us as men on the world stage of the cross.
 Then, as His second ‘act’, in resurrection victory, manifested the ultimate love and power of the Father.
 Jesus said “If I be lifted up I will draw all men to Myself” (Jn.12:32).
+There were no film crews or Internet.
+Yet the Holy Spirit broadcasts this one event to all the earth in every generation as the one-time manifestation of GOD.
 You and I do not have to die on a physical cross or emulate the life of Jesus.
 We must believe with the faith that reflects His work to the Father.

 Like an astronaut in outer space, who is detached from his tether line, Jesus detached Himself from His divinity to reattach Himself to our dark humanity (Phil.2:9).
 By this choice, He authored the faith of salvation in the Father.
 While He ‘floated’ in moments of utter darkness; “My God, My God why have You forsaken Me”, Jesus was working to calibrate, atone, appease, justify to provide specific healing required by each of our grave wounds.

 Little did men know, way back then, that by killing Jesus, they were killing their own greatest enemy; sin.
 In man’s worst event in human history, God was achieving His greatest event in human history.